microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 ![image2.png](./image/RDP_ClientUserGuide/image2.png)
 Note

->If SUT computer is an implementation that is not based on Windows operating system or its version is below Windows 7, external work is need to execute test cases automatically, for more details, please refer to [Configuring the Test Suite Mode](#configuring-the-test-suite-mode).
+>If SUT computer is an implementation that is not based on Windows operating system or its version is below Windows 7, external work is needed to execute test cases automatically, for more details, please refer to [Configuring the Test Suite Mode](#configuring-the-test-suite-mode).

 |  **Requirement**|  **Description**|
 | -------------| ------------- |